 - If you are a driver outside of Europe, it’s best to get an international driver’s license.
 It’s basically a booklet that translates your info in several languages you carry around with you.
 We found a car to rent but had a little trouble because we didn’t have these documents.
 If you live in the US, you can get this through a AAA branch for a few dollars before the trip.
 Have a holder for it and your passport that’s easily accessible.

 - Know how to drive manual, as most cars in Greece are stick shift, or you’ll have to pay a premium for an automatic.

 This is the spot you always see in travel TV shows – blue domed churches, whitewashed neighborhoods and cobblestone paths that head off into the sunset.
+Going to Oia is always voted one of the best things to do in Santorini.
 The reality is, this place is a circus.
 In all my trips I’ve never seen such a crowded place.
 It’s difficult to even take a photo without other tourists in the shot.
 While pretty, only allocate a couple hours to see Oia if you must.
 Then, go back around sunset and make a restaurant reservation along the cliff for great views of the multi-colored sky.

 For something a little different in Oia, dine in style at Asea, which is owned by Mystique, a Luxury Collection Hotel.
 They have several establishments, but the sushi-centric restaurant is outstanding, made fresh everyday.
 Have an incredible view of the sea while you sample local and exotic sashimi.
 Have a fruity cocktail, skip the dessert, and get some baklava from a roadside bakery on the way back to your hotel.